Vaccination Liberation - Information

 Something is Rotten in Denmark

 In 1987, the MMR vaccine was introduced in Denmark.
 By 1991, the number of cases of autism had begun to rise sharply in four year old children.
-In 2002 a report was published about a retrospective study of the largest number of children to date, over 500 thousand records were looked at.
+In 2002 a report was published about a retrospective study of the largest number of children to date, incorporating over 500 thousand medical records.

-Fortunately, the NEJM article included some of the raw data from the study.
-An excerpt with out comments is included on the left below.
-On the right, some clarifying comments have been superimposed.
-Note the middle column of each table excerpt: 440,655 vaccinated children are the group that received six vaccines in the first year of life plus the seventh vaccine, the MMR, at a median age of 17 months.
-The right hand column, labeled 96,648 unvaccinated children actually were vaccinated with 6 vaccines in the first year of life but who did not receive the MMR.
+Fortunately, the NEJM article published some raw data from the study.
+Table 1, below left, is an excerpt from the study data.
+Below and right, some clarifying comments have been superimposed on the same table.
+Note the middle column of each excerpt: 440,655 vaccinated children received six vaccines in the first year of life plus the seventh vaccine, the MMR, at a median age of 17 months.
+The right column, labeled “unvaccinated”, lists 96,648 children who actually received 6 vaccines in the first year of life but NOT the MMR at 17 months.

-The group of children who received 7 vaccines, had a total of 269 cases of autistic disorder.
-The group of children who received 6 vaccines (no MMR), had a total of 47 cases of autistic disorder.
-These difficult to read figures translate to: 61 cases of autistic disorder per 100,000 children in the group that received the MMR vaccine.
-48.6 cases of autistic disorder per 100,000 children in the group that did NOT receive MMR vaccine.
-Clearly the MMR vaccine contributed to autism but of course was not the only cause.
-See http://www.vaclib.org/news/table1.htm for more information on this NEJM article.
+The 440,655 children who received 7 vaccines, experienced a total of 269 cases of autistic disorder.
+The 96,648 children who received 6 vaccines (no MMR), had a total of 47 cases of autistic disorder.
+Because the group sizes are different, the meaning of the figures is not obvious.
+However, the figures convert to: 61 cases of autistic disorder per 100,000 children in the group that received the MMR vaccine and 48.6 cases of autistic disorder per 100,000 children in the group that did NOT receive MMR vaccine.
+Clearly the MMR vaccine significantly contributed to a higher number of autistic cases, about 12 higher per 100,000, in the group that received the MMR vaccine.

 “Japanese study is the strongest evidence yet for a link between MMR and autism Commentary By Andrew J Wakefield FRCS FRCPath and Carol M Stott PhD on the study: "No effect of MMR withdrawal on the incidence of autism: a total population study" by Honda H, Shimizu Y and Rutter M. published in the Journal of Child Psychology and Psychiatry, February 2005